How to fix a frozen condensate pipe

 How do you tell if the condensate is frozen?

-The good news with a frozen condensate is that it’s easy to fix yourself, so you shouldn’t need to contact an engineer.
-To clear the blockage, you will need to thaw the pipe.
+Ok, the good news is a frozen condensate can be easy to fix yourself, so you shouldn’t need to contact an engineer.
+To clear the frozen blockage, you will need to thaw the condensate pipe.
+But how is this done?

-1. Firstly, find the frozen section- it’s likely this will be at the outlet or at a bend.
+1. Firstly, find the frozen section – it’s likely this will be at the outlet or at a bend and most likely outside.

-2. Using WARM water from your kettle or microwave in a jug or container- pour it along the frozen section of the pipe (DON’T use boiling water as this can damage the pipe).
+2. Using WARM water from your kettle or microwave in a jug or container – pour it along the frozen section of the pipe (please DON’T use boiling water as this can damage the pipe).
+See our helpful video on youtube, see here .

 3. When you think that the blockage has been defrosted, try resetting your boiler by following the manufacturer’s instructions to see if the boiler starts and there are no error codes displayed.